lmaonator/mangadlmao/README.md

                       (eg.: 2022-02-22).
 If set to 'auto', only chapters newer than the most recent will be downloaded.
 If set to 'null' (default), all chapters will be downloaded.
-  --help              Show this message and exit.
+  -f, --from FLOAT    Download only chapters starting from provided number --help              Show this message and exit.
 ```